August 2, 2008

 Twitter: Do you have a Twitter counter on your website?

 Everybody knows the famous counter from feedburner.com to show (off) how many people are (approximately) reading your blog.
-Based on the idea of counter and stats is a new tool called “twittercounter”, doing the same kind of counter for the adavnced micro-blogger, or twitterer.
-The service is providing not only an emabdable counter for your homepage, but also some stats.
+Based on the idea of counter and stats is a new tool called “twittercounter”, doing the same kind of counter for the advanced micro-blogger, or twitterer.
+The service is providing not only an embeddable counter for your homepage, but also some stats.
 Here are their current stats, about their own account on twitter.com:

 We now track 277,753 unique Twitter accounts.